 Event Source Property Description Enable Load Balancing Required.
 Determines whether the connection must be deployed on all the Secure Agents in a group or on the selected Secure Agent for load balancing.
 You must enable this option only if the Process Server uses a Secure Agent cluster configuration.
 When you enable this option, the Process Server distributes the routes across different Secure Agent machines in a Secure Agent cluster to ensure load balancing.
 Default is No .
 Note: After you publish a connection and run a process, if you toggle the load balancing option, you might see duplicate messages.
-To avoid this issue, Informatica recommends that you create a new connection for load balancing. Торіс Required.
+To avoid this issue, Informatica recommends that you create a new connection for load balancing.
+Topic Required.
 The name of the Kafka topic from which you want to read messages.
 Group Id Required.
 The ID of the group that the Kafka consumer belongs to.

 Event Source Property Description Content Format Required.
 The format in which you want to read the messages.
-Select one of the following options: - TEXT - XML - JSON Default is TEXT .
+Select one of the following options: TEXT XML JSON Default is TEXT .
 Other Attributes Optional.
 A list of additional Apache Camel configuration properties for the Kafka consumer.
 Specify the properties in key-value pairs.
 Separate multiple properties with an ampersand character (&) without any space.
-For example, enter the following phrase to specify the number of consumers that can connect to the Kafka server and the maximum amount of time the client will wait for the response of a request: consumersCount=1&consumerRequestTimeoutMs=30000 When you configure consumer-specific connection properties on both the Event Sources tab and the Properties tab, the connection properties on the Event Sources tab take precedence.
-To increase the throughput and invoke more processes simultaneously, you can configure the following consumer-specific properties: consumersCount.
-Specifies the number of consumers that connect to Kafka server.
-Default is 1. maxPollRecords.
+For example, enter the following phrase to specify the maximum amount of data the server should return for a fetch request and the maximum amount of time the client will wait for the response of a request: fetchMaxBytes=50000000&consumerRequestTimeoutMs=30000 When you configure consumer-specific connection properties on both the Event Sources tab and the Properties tab, the connection properties on the Event Sources tab take precedence.
+To increase the throughput and invoke more processes simultaneously, you can configure the following consumer-specific properties: maxPollRecords.
 Specifies the maximum number of records to return in a single call to poll messages from broker per consumer.
 Default is 500. maxPollIntervalMs.
 Specifies the maximum delay between the invocations of poll() when using consumer group management.
 Default is 300000 milliseconds or 5 minutes. partitionAssignor.
 Specifies the class name of the partition assignment strategy that the client uses to distribute partition ownership amongst consumer instances when group management is used.
 Default is org.apache.kafka.clients.consumer.RoundRobinAssignor.
-For example, enter the following phrase to increase the throughput: consumersCount=20&maxPollRecords=100&maxPollIntervalMs=480000&partitionAssignor Note: The PoolSize and MaxPoolSize defined in the aeEngineConfig.xml.mustache file on the Secure Agent machine must be greater than the consumersCount that you specify here.
-For more information about the properties that you can specify, see the Apache Camel documentation.
+For example, enter the following phrase to increase the throughput: maxPollRecords=100&maxPollIntervalMs=480000&partitionAssignor=org.apache.ka fka.clients.consumer.RoundRobinAssignor For more information about the properties that you can specify, see the Apache Camel documentation.